 Use this if it is the person's normal asthma reliever

 Signs that someone is having an asthma attack

 Shortness of breath, cough, chest tightness or wheezing

 Not sure it’s asthma?

-If a person stays conscious and their main problem seems to be breathing, give Bricanyl.
+If a person stays conscious and their main problem seems to be breathing, follow the asthma first aid steps below.
 This medicine is unlikely to harm them even if they do not have asthma.

 If someone is unconscious, follow the DRSABCD steps for life support.

 How to do asthma first aid using Bricanyl inhaler